Did you know that more than 50% of marriages fail when couples reach their 50s and 60s? That is a staggering number and is on the rise!

 The important point is how feelings are expressed.
 Sometimes, you are too afraid to speak your true feelings for fear of rejection or judgment.

-Do you ever really felt listened to?
+Do you ever really feel listened to?
 How well do you listen to your partner?
 Are you already thinking of what you will say in response before your spouse has finished?
 Do you just totally block him out?

 It can be really frightening to be vulnerable, authentic and come from your heart.
 Relationships require you to take risks for closeness.
 To be successful in this regard, it requires that you go inward to reflect what you really feel.